cadexproject/cadex/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Cadexcoin release.
+The project leader is the release manager for each Dash Core release.

 Copyright
 ---------